LorisBartesaghi/Shiny/README.md

 The plot represent the global total expenditure over time.

 ### Interactive Lollipop Chart
 Throught this interactive plot is possible to see how much each state spent over time.
+Change the years in range selection, to see the result.
 As said before, some data about the costs aren't available for some states and it is not possible to know the real expenditure for those states.